TingjinLuo/Paper_Code/WLRM/ReadMe.txt

   In Proceedings of the 23rd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (pp. 345-354).
 ACM.

+Meanwhile, we provoide a toy example: experiment_toy.m on the systhetic data, which will help you use our package.

 ATTN:
 - This package is free for academic usage.
 You can run it at your own risk.
 For other